sjblurton/big-6-app/README.md

 The model directory handles the data model definitions and API routes.

 - api/: Contains API route definitions, organized by:
   - routes/: Each [route] folder includes:
     - input/: Request input validation schemas.
     - output/: Response output schemas.
 - openApiBuilder.ts: A file to build OpenAPI specifications.
 - [data]/: Contains data schemas used throughout the application.

 ### database/

-The database folder contains all database-related code, organized by:
+The database folder contains all database-related code only for inputs and outputs.
+No business logic organized by:

 - config/: Database configuration files.
 - [collection]/: Each collection represents a database table or document collection and contains:
-- get/: Functions for retrieving data.
-- post/: Functions for creating or updating data.
+- create/
+- read/
+- update/
+- delete/

 ### styles/

 The styles directory contains global styles and design tokens.
+Not a complete list but as follows.

 - base/: Base styles such as resets, typography, etc.
 - breakpoints/: Media queries for responsive design.